melezhik/sparrow/README.md

 # INSTALL

-    # yes, you need a git
     sudo yum install git

-    # minimal perl depencies, Carton only
     cpanm Sparrow

 # CONFIGURATION

-    # this is root directory for sparrow stuff
+    # this is a root directory for sparrow stuff

     mkdir ~/sparrow